New this week (5/14/2026):

 - The Independence River Wild Forest webpage provides information about the unit and its recreational opportunities, and a map of the unit.

-- The Big Otter Lake Trail is being impacted by beaver activity and requires crossing on dam for access around flooded sections of trail.
+- The Big Otter Lake Road has washed out and is closed ¼ mile in.
+Beyond Tommy Roaring Brook, the road is impacted by beaver activity and requires crossing on dam for access around flooded sections of trail.
 Users should exercise caution when crossing dam and wading through water may be necessary.

 - The Florence Pond Road bridge at Little Otter Creek near the Aspen Trail intersection has been flooded by a beaver dam.
 Crossing at this location may be hazardous.